federicotdn/verb/README.md

 When sent or exported, the request's body will by modified by `remove-body-newlines`, and the resulting body content will be a single line, `foo,bar,baz`.

 **Note**: The mapping function will be called after evaluating code tags, and the request specification passed will already have its inherited/overriden values from parent headings.

+**Note**: When reading heading properties such as `Verb-Map-Request`, properties for parent headings are ignored by default.
+This can be controlled using the `org-use-property-inheritance` variable (default: `nil`).

 ### Body Lines starting with `*`